ZoiPer/public-docs/configuration-data.md

 ## Compatibility with other platforms

-Zoiper is available for Android and iOS platforms.
+Zoiper is available for Android and desktop (Windows, macOS, Linux) platforms.
 Some of the sections are compatible across all platforms as follows:

 * accounts
 * account